 As we talked about in the Gut-Brain Connection post, the inner ecology in our body has a LOT to do with conditions that you would not expect to be related to eachother or what is eaten, but they are.

 Doctors are puzzled by this, and tend to just claim ‘genetics’ if they don’t understand something.
 I’m sure some things are genetics, but I find it difficult to believe that the ‘autism’, ‘eczema’, ‘hyperactivity’, ‘allergy’, ‘food intolorence’, and ‘OCD’ genes would suddenly show up in this current generation after being missing from so many before.
-A family full of these things is a ‘GAPS family’.
+A family full of these things is a family with the sign of leaky gut.

 In addition to the inner ecology influencing brain function, generational nutrition does at well.

-A GAPS family likely was very healthy 100 years ago, living on whole foods with minimal toxins and drug exposure.
-Two or three generations ago they switched to eating more packaged foods and smoking cigarettes.
+A family with leaky gut likely was very healthy 100 years ago, living on whole foods with minimal toxins and drug exposure.
+Two or three generations ago they switched to eating more packaged foods, cleaning with chemicals, and smoking cigarettes.

 The next generation they may have quit smoking, but continued to eat even more food that came from factories, and started avoiding sun exposure (and with that avoiding fresh air) and fat.